Periodic solutions of nonlinear control systems with switching: a Lie-algebraic and contraction approach: MAIN RESULTS

 \begin{remark} As system~\eqref{cs_driftless} is obtained from~\eqref{cs_affine} through the transformations of vector fields in~\eqref{f_k}, Theorem~\ref{thm1} ensures the solvability conditions of the periodic control problem formulated in Section~\ref{sec_problem}, with the vector fields in~\eqref{F_general} expressed in terms of $f_0$, $g_1$, ..., $g_m$.
 Although the formula for $F$ in~\eqref{F_general} is explicitly presented up to terms of order ${\mathcal O}(\tau^3)$, the proof of Theorem~\ref{thm1} provides an inductive procedure for defining $F$ with arbitrary accuracy.
-Higher-order iterated Lie brackets in Dynkin's formula~\eqref{Dynkin} can, in principle, be taken into account using a computer algebra system.
-The Appendix contains the expression of $F$ for the case $N=2$, including higher-order terms obtained with the use of \texttt{Maple 2024}. \end{remark}
+Higher-order iterated Lie brackets in Dynkin's formula~\eqref{Dynkin} can, in principle, be taken into account using a computer algebra system. { We implemented freely available code for \texttt{Maple 2024} that computes the truncated expansion of $F$ for arbitrary numbers $N$ of vector fields on $\mathbb R^n$ and maximal iterated Lie bracket length $M$.
+The code is available in the GitLab repository~\cite{BCHD_Code}, although practical computations for large $n$, $N$, and $M$ may be constrained by available computational resources.} \end{remark}

-Although a test for periodic solutions of the nonlinear autonomous system~\eqref{autonomous} remains a challenging problem in general and can be approached using the Poincar\'e map~\cite[Chapter~6]{robinson2012introduction}, Hopf bifurcation theory, and normal forms~\cite{han2012normal,grushkovskaya2013asymptotic}, we outline below a particular result based on the Bendixson--Dulac theorem for planar systems.
+Although a test for periodic solutions of the nonlinear autonomous system~\eqref{autonomous} remains a challenging problem in general and can be approached using the Poincar\'e map~\cite[Chapter~6]{robinson2012introduction}, contraction analysis~\cite{lohmiller1998contraction,tsukamoto2021contraction}, Hopf bifurcation theory, and normal forms~\cite{han2012normal,grushkovskaya2013asymptotic}, we outline below a particular corollary of Theorem~\ref{thm1} {that follows from the Bendixson–Dulac theorem for planar systems~\cite[Section~3.9]{perko2013differential}}.